iliu-net/openshift-ci-utils/README.md

     `script` and its results do not affect the status of the build.
   - `deploy` : Can be overriden with _experimental_ script provider.
   - `before_deploy` can mark the build as **errored**.

+* * *

+Push Plug

+Used to push to a wordpress site a plugin.